Supporting Rural Health

 Partnering with The Ministry of Health

 All services provided by Mobile Heath are funded through a contract with the Ministry of Health.
 The most recent contract runs to 30 June 2022.
 The Ministry of Health says “We are pleased to continue supporting Mobile Health and its work with District Health Boards.
-For many New Zealanders, having the opportunity to receive care on the bus, closer to home makes their electives care journey a better experience.
-The bus also provides support and capacity to our District Health Boards and health workforce, particularly in rural communities.
+For many New Zealanders, having the opportunity to receive care on the surgical unit, closer to home makes their electives care journey a better experience.
+The surgical unit also provides support and capacity to our District Health Boards and health workforce, particularly in rural communities.
 We look forward to working with Mobile Health during the current contract period”

 Working with District Health Boards